iluwatar/java-design-patterns/README.md

 **<a id="Q5">Q: What is the difference between Visitor and Double Dispatch patterns?</a>**

 The Visitor pattern is a means of adding a new operation to existing classes.
-Double dispatch is a means of dispatching function calls with respect to two polymorphic types, rather than a single polymorphic type, which is what languages like C++ and Java support directly.
+Double dispatch is a means of dispatching function calls with respect to two polymorphic types, rather than a single polymorphic type, which is what languages like C++ and Java _do not_ support directly.

 **<a id="Q6">Q: What are the differences between Flyweight and Object Pool patterns?</a>**